twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Options
 * **AlwaysCreateBackupCopy** – Used with **Create backup copy (bck) on saving a font project** in Advanced: Settings.
 Default is off.
 * **AutoFitGlyphInWindow** – Used with **Glyph Edit Window: Auto fit glyph in Window** in Options: Glyph.
 Default is on.
-* **AutoNamingUseFontRevision** – Used with **Automatic Naming Wizard: Version String: use Font revision version from Font Settings → Header page** in Options: Naming.
+* **AutoNamingUseFontRevision** (version 5.5 until 6.5) – Used with **Automatic Naming Wizard: Version String: use Font revision version from Font Settings → Header page** in Options: Naming.
 Default is on.
 * **CompressHmtxTable** – Used with **When Saving Font Files: Compress hmtx table** in Options: Font.
 Default is on.
 * **CompressNameTable** – Used with **When Saving Font Files: Optimize name table** in Options: Font.
 Default is on.
 * **DefaultNamingCopyrightIncluded** – Used with **Default Settings for New Fonts: Copyright** in Options: Personalize.
 Default is on.